leon4rd/test/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## What animal is always at a game of cricket?
+A bat.